Brønshøj Boldklub

-Brønshøj BK, full name Brønshøj Boldklub, is a Danish football club located in the outskirts of Copenhagen.
-The club was founded on 15 May 1919.
+Brønshøj Boldklub, commonly referred to as Brønshøj BK, is a Danish football club based in the Brønshøj district of Copenhagen.
+Founded on 15 May 1919, the club plays its home matches at Tingbjerg Idrætspark and currently competes in the Danish 3rd Division, the fourth tier of Danish football.

+The club reached its highest-ever 1st Division finish of fifth place in 1984 under manager Ebbe Skovdahl, and has been represented on the Denmark national team by eleven players, most notably Per Røntved and Kent Nielsen.
+Finn Laudrup, father of Michael and Brian Laudrup, also came through the club.
+Brønshøj has never operated as a fully professional club and has historically maintained a strong identity as a working-class neighbourhood club rooted in its local community.

 History

 Early years

 Brønshøj BK's first decades were spent in local leagues in the Copenhagen area, and also saw mergers with other local teams, although always retaining the name Brønshøj Boldklub.

 Brønshøj Boldklub had their first appearance in Danmarksturneringen (the national league system) in the season of 1944–45 after winning a qualification group, and the team has continuously since then been a part of the Danmarksturneringen.
 The next decade was spent yo-yoing between the two lower tiers, the team almost getting demoted out of the league system in the season of 1952–53.
 They were saved only by a marginally better goal difference than Hvidovre IF.

-Division 1
+1st Division

 The late 1950s saw the team make a positive turn around, first winning the 3rd tier in 1955–56, and then winning the 2nd tier in 1961, thereby entering the 1st tier (1. division) for the first time ever in 1962.
 Relegation followed in 1964.
 The team stuck in 2. division for a handful of seasons being runners up in 1969, and thus getting promoted to 1.division yet again.
 The stay in the highest league lasted three seasons.

 This part of the century in a way marked the best days of Brønshøj BK.
 The team did not make the top of the 1st tier, but they were relatively competitive in the league due to the strict code of amateurism that Danish football was under at the time.
 The team also managed to make it to the semifinals of the Danish Cup three times, and additionally about a dozen players appeared on the national team.